awstin17/Capture-Store/README.md

 ### So, what's the difference?

-Master is meant to run like a native application would on a phone, but as of right now, I cannot demo as it only works through the [ionic devApp](https://ionicframework.com/docs/appflow/devapp/).
-Snapz-demo exists so any device can open a browser and use the app like it is supposed to be used.
+- Master is meant to run like a native application would on a phone, but as of right now, I cannot demo as it only works through the [ionic devApp](https://ionicframework.com/docs/appflow/devapp/).

+- Snapz-demo exists so any device can open a browser and use the app like it is supposed to be used.
 It's the branch that is deployed to the demo site [here](https://snapz-demo.firebaseapp.com/).

+**Snapz-demo is by far the branch you will want to serve and view.
+It has the most updated stylings and functionality that the master branch currently does not have.**

 ## Built With